pranavrao145/ansible/README.md

 - Scripts
 - X
 - Development
+- Apps

-## TODO
+## Un-Automatable

-A note to myself for the things I am yet to include in these playbooks:
+The following setup tasks must be done manually because there is no way to automate them:

-- Firefox userChrome setup
+- Firefox userChrome setup (copy from dotfiles and put in the appropriate profile directory)
-- Spicetify set up
-- TTY Auto Username (cd /etc/systemd/system/getty@tty1.service.d/skip-username.conf)
-- ZProfile
-- Reload Hyprland Script